 When sending a cold email, here is what not to do:

-- Copy and paste in a pre-written email
+- Copy and paste into a pre-written email

 - Click send

-- Cross fingers and hope they respond (they won’t)
+- Cross your fingers and hope they respond (they won’t)

-With that said, if you are going to send the cold email and want to increase your chances of getting a response, here is what you should do:
+With that said, if you are going to send a cold email and want to increase your chances of getting a response, here is what you should do:

 I recommend 4 to 6 sentences.
 Don’t send five paragraphs as your first email.
 This is the most important thing to remember when sending a cold email.

 Find Their Name

 The least you can do is know the name of the person you want to email.
 Do not use “to whom it may concern” or “hello, sir/ma’am”.

 Do your due diligence and find your contact on Facebook, LinkedIn, Twitter, Google, etc., to get their name and a deeper understanding of who they are.
 There is no excuse for not using a name in the email.